tinyBigGAMES/DSDL/README.md

 - **SDL** team for providing an amazing multimedia library
 - **Open-source contributors** for pl_mpeg, zlib, and SDL extensions.

+## Media

+### Podcast Deep Dive
+Explore the in-depth discussion about DSDL, its features, and its use cases.

 ## Contributing

 Contributions to **DSDL** are highly encouraged.
 Please feel free to submit issues, suggest new features, or create pull requests to expand the capabilities and robustness of the scripting engine.